SEPTA workers reach contract agreement days before deadline

 SEPTA officials had asked for a two-year contract, or that pay increases in a four-year contract be contingent on the transit authority’s ability to pay them.
 Authority leaders have said that it is losing nearly $1 million a day while ridership rebounds from the lockdowns and the pandemic.

 School District of Philadelphia officials announced Thursday that they would not move students and educators to virtual learning next week under the threat of a strike.
-The district had raised the possibility after the union strike authorization vote by the union.
+The district had raised the possibility after the union’s strike authorization vote.

 Close to half of the district’s more than 120,000 public school students and thousands of teachers rely on public transportation to get to school, and many were left wondering what Monday might bring.

-City officials had also urged SEPTA and union officials to reach an agreement before Tuesday’s General Election to avoid any effect a strike might have on in-person voting.
+City officials had also urged SEPTA and union officials to reach an agreement before Tuesday’s general election to avoid any effect a strike might have on in-person voting.